DebjaniGh/RSU_Placement_Module/README.md

 <img src="https://user-images.githubusercontent.com/13494311/184808759-f3e0db08-2ea3-44a2-8bc1-106a34f2fa44.png" width=45% height=45%>
 <p align = "left">
-Fig.1 - Framework of the Roadside Unit Placement Module
+Fig. 1 - Framework of the Roadside Unit Placement Module
 </p>

 It was observed that an increase in the number of RSUs helps improve the fitness scores as is visible from the below graphs.